Chinese Bhel (Crispy Indo-Chinese Street Snack)

 Frequently Asked Questions

-How can I control the spiciness?
-Adjust the amount of chili sauce to suit your heat preference.
+How can I adjust the spice level?
+Adjust the amount of chili sauce and add sugar or vinegar to balance the heat.

 Serving and Presentation Guide

-• Individual Portions: Use small bowls or cups for individual servings, perfect for parties or gatherings.
+• Individual Portions: For parties, serve in small bowls or cups for easy handling and presentation.

 Conclusion

-Give this recipe a try, and enjoy a taste of vibrant street food right at home.
+Try this recipe and enjoy a taste of street food culture in the comfort of your home.